Reality TV: Survival Style

 Pioneer Quest: A Year on the Prairie

 Pioneer Quest follows two couples as they assume the lives of early settlers to the West and spend one year living as 1870s pioneers on the Canadian prairie.
-Using only the resources and tools of the period, they will attempt build homes, raise livestock, hunt and grow crops.
+Using only the resources and tools of the period, they will attempt to build homes, raise livestock, hunt, and grow crops.
 No running water.
 No electricity.
 No modern conveniences.

 Find it free to stream here if you have Amazon Prime.

 “SOS: How to Survive” presents gripping true stories of people who suddenly find themselves in a life and death battle with the elements.
 Survival expert Creek Stewart and his team show viewers innovative skills that teach us how to make it out alive. (via The Weather Channel)

 This is a channel on YouTube about 18th-century living and cooking.
 Some great skills can be learned from watching the program.

 On Christmas Day 1974, the eye of Cyclone Tracy ripped through Darwin.
 Over 100 people were killed, 20,000 were left homeless, and 80 percent of the city’s buildings were destroyed.
 It was the worst natural disaster in Australian history.

 This miniseries is available from Amazon Prime.